Up-to-date information is available on our COVID-19 Ticketing Policy page.

 All Season Package holders, or subscribers, can access a range of benefits including discounted tickets to The Australian Ballet's performances, 10% off Shop items and special offers from our partners throughout the year.

 Q. When do Season Packages go on sale?

 A. The 2022 Season will be announced on 26th October 2021.

 Q. By what date do I need to renew?

-A. The deadline for existing Principal Subscribers to renew their Packages (and thus keep their seats) is 5pm on Friday 28 October.
-Any seats that have not been renewed by that date will be released for sale to new Subscribers.
+A. To retain their existing seating, Principal Package holders must renew their Season Packages by Friday 28 January 2022.
+Any seats that have not been renewed by that date may be released for sale to new subscribers.